tishoneyxdd/tishoneyxdd/README.md

 <h1 align="left">Hi 👋!
-My name is Shivam Badhopulu and I am a Tech enthusiast exploring software, mobile apps, cloud, and blockchain.<br>Always up for a challenge!</h1>
+My name is Shivam and I am a Tech enthusiast exploring software, mobile apps, cloud, and blockchain.<br>Always up for a challenge!</h1>

 ###